-Dr. Tim R. Mosmann received a B.S. degrees in Chemistry and Physiology from the University of Natal, and a B.S. (honors) in Microbiology from Rhodes University in South Africa.
+Dr. Tim R. Mosmann received B.S. degrees in Chemistry and Physiology from the University of Natal, and a B.S. (honors) in Microbiology from Rhodes University in South Africa.
 He subsequently emigrated to Canada and obtained his Ph.D. in Microbiology at the University of British Columbia.
 Research fellowships at the University of Toronto and University of Glasgow were followed by his appointment as an Assistant Professor at the University of Alberta.
 He then spent 8 years in industry, as a Research Scientist at DNAX Research Institute in Palo Alto, California.
 In 1990 he rejoined the University of Alberta as Chair of the Department of Immunology.
 In 1998, he was recruited to the University of Rochester as the founding Director of the new Center for Vaccine Biology and Immunology.
+He is also co-director of Wilmot Cancer Institute’s Cytometry Shared Resource and a member of the Wilmot Cancer Institute.

 Dr. Mosmann has made important contributions to the field of Immunology, particularly to our understanding of the regulation of the T cell effector functions that are critically important to fight different infections.
 His work at DNAX established high-throughput bioassays for cytokines, which in turn allowed him to discern dichotomous T cell cytokine patterns.
 This resulted in perhaps his best known discovery, the Th1 and Th2 subsets of T lymphocytes.
 This dichotomy begins to explain how the immune system deploys the highly polarized responses that are required to fight disparate pathogens.
 His initial recognition of these T cell subsets spurred further discoveries in many labs on the complexity of regulation of different T effector functions, leading to recognition of additional subsets such as Treg and Th17, as well as intermediate phenotypes.
 Thus the Th1/Th2 discovery was a crucial event in our understanding of how the host immune response is regulated, and has fundamental implications for vaccine design and disease pathogenesis.